erasmus-without-paper/ewp-specs-api-iia-search/README.md

 ### `hei_id` (repeatable, optional)

 A list of institution identifiers.
-If given, then the results return MUST contain only these IMAs which are related to **all** of these institutions.
+If given, then the results return MUST contain only these IIAs which are related to **all** of these institutions.

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.